shwetagni/voicebot-account-balance/README.md

 (request IDs correlated across the authenticate → get_balance → block_card →
 notify chain) so a failed call can be debugged end-to-end from logs alone rather than by re-reading console output.
+ I'd also move off Render's free tier (or add a keep-alive ping) to eliminate the cold-start delay on the first request after idling.